 For more critical identifications, as for fungi, a high power microscope is needed, with x40 and oil immersion objectives, but it is perfectly possible to begin enjoying the amazing beauty of “myxos” with nothing more than a sharp pair of eyes.
 A few tips for identification are given on the next page.

-Fig 12 Immature sporangia of Tubifera ferruginosa, developing from a white plasmodium.
+Fig 12.
+Developing pseudoaethalium of Tubifera ferruginosa, emerging from a white plasmodium.

 The Myxomycetes, or Slime Moulds